Philip Donnelly (musician): Ireland

 In his native Ireland he is perhaps best known for his work with John Prine.
 Donnelly played guitar on John Prine's albums Aimless Love and German Afternoons.
 He first met Prine in 1980 and played and toured with Prine throughout the 1980s and early '90s.
 In 1986 Donnelly was also responsible for bringing Prine to Ireland for the first time, where he played a number of small venues before Donnelly invited Prine to take part in his televised concert series for RTÉ called The Session, recorded at the newly opened Point Depot in 1988.

 Donnelly returned to Ireland in the late 1980s to help care for his mother, settling in Clonmel, County Tipperary.
 He continued to write music and worked with a number of Irish artists including Clannad, the Fleadh Cowboys, The Hothouse Flowers and De Dannan.
 In 1994 he produced Townes Van Zandt's last studio album No Deeper Blue.
 In 1978 Donnelly had played guitar on Van Zandt's album Flyin' Shoes and Van Zandt claimed that it came to him in a dream that he should make another record with Philip Donnelly.
 Van Zandt flew to Ireland where Donnelly had booked ten days at the Xeric studios in Limerick.
 For the recording Donnelly brought together some of the leading folk and traditional musicians in Ireland, including Robbie Brennan on drums, Declan Masterson on the Uilleann pipes and Paul Kelly on fiddle.
 The singer-songwriter Donovan also appears on the album playing harmonica.

 From the mid-90s onward Donnelly toured Ireland and recorded as a solo artist and with his band The Regulators.
-In 2015 he released his final album Beyond the Pale his first studio album for nearly 15 years, which included duets with John Prine and Crystal Gale.
+In 2015 he released his final album Beyond the Pale his first studio album for nearly 15 years, which included duets with John Prine and Crystal Gayle.